-The value of each RSU award granted under the 2022 Policy (including those described above) is based on the unweighted average closing price of a share of our Class A common stock over the 30-consecutive-trading-day period immediately preceding the date that was five trading days prior to the date of grant of such award.
+The 2023 Policy provides for an initial RSU grant to new directors and an annual RSU grant for then-serving directors with a value up to \$175,000, with the initial RSU grant reflecting a prorated amount commensurate with a new director's election date.
+The grant for 2023 was in the approximate amount of \$71,375, vesting over a two-year period.
+The value of each RSU award granted under the 2023 Policy is based on the unweighted average closing price of a share of our Class A common stock over the 30-consecutive-trading-day period immediately preceding the date that was five trading days prior to the date of grant of such award.